LakshyaMittal3301/socratium/ARCHITECTURE.md

 - `repositories/index.ts` and `services/index.ts` centralize dependency creation.

 ### Shared Types
-- API request/response DTOs live in `shared/types/api.ts` and are imported with `import type`.
+- API request/response DTOs live in `shared/types/api.ts` and `shared/types/chat.ts`, imported with `import type`.
 - Backend `tsconfig.json` sets `rootDir` to the repo root so shared types are included; build output goes to `dist/` at the repo root and backend start path is `dist/backend/src/server.js`.

 ### Backend Flow Summary (for new contributors)